 About this recipe

-- 6 cloves of garlic, crushed
+- 6 cloves garlic, lightly crushed

-- 6 all-spice berries
+- 6 allspice berries (malagüeta)

-- Roasting plantain: Peel the plantains and brush with the oil.
-Wrap in aluminum foil and bake in a preheated oven at 480 ºF (250 ºC) for 35 mins.
+- Roasting plantain: Roast the plantains in a preheated oven at 400 ºF (200 ºC) for 35 mins.
 The plantains will turn a light golden color, and become crispy on the outside.Remove from the oven and crush with a mortar and pestle.

-- Boiling broth: Boil 2 qt [2 lt] of water adding the garlic, leek, cilantro, culantro, all-spice berries, a pinch of oregano, and a pinch of pepper to it.Simmer over medium heat for 15 minutes, adding water when necessary to maintain the same level of liquid.Add the crushed plantains and heat until the plantains are heated through.
+- Boiling soup: Heat 2 qt [2 lt] of water over medium heat.
+Add the garlic, leek, cilantro ancho, all-spice berries, oregano, oil, salt, and pepper.
+Stir.Simmer over medium heat for 15 minutes, adding if it's necessary to maintain the same level of liquid.Add the crushed plantains and heat until the plantains are heated through.